 Roasting the vegetables

-As you can see in the images below, you only need to bake them in a medium oven until charred, wrinkled, and maybe slightly burnt here and there.
+Bake them in a medium oven until charred, wrinkled, and maybe slightly burnt here and there.

 How to skin almonds

-It's very easy, simply cover almonds with boiling water, let stand for a few minutes and then slip off the skins with your fingers.
+It's very easy, simply cover almonds with boiling water, let them stand for a few minutes and then slip off the skins with your fingers.
 They will have separated from the meaty almond.

 Watch our video tutorials 👇🏻

-You need an immersion blender, my first choice, or a food processor, my second choice, for this sauce.
 A blender would work also, but the sauce is thick, take that into account.
 I, personally, find it annoying to take out the mixture that is at the bottom of the jar, so I rather use one of the other options.

-- Add the rest of the oil in a thin stream and keep processing until it's as smooth and thick as you want.
+Add the rest of the oil in a thin stream and keep processing until it's as smooth and thick as you want.

 Storing it